k4kpk/k4kpk.github.io/sota-guides/Dyer Mountain (W4G_HC-009).md

 # means: AT&T was marginal in 2017, Verizon failed (year not documented), APRS worked in 2016.
 sms: Y
 ---
-Drive to Trailhead & Trail Guide - Dyer Mtn
+Drive & Trail Guide - Dyer Mtn, W4G/HC-009
 --------------------------------------------------------
 #### Drive Guide - Dyer Mountain from Atlanta